fine2006/the-concealment-hypothesis/README.md

 using per-type prompts that state the target scheme and its critical question explicitly and are calibrated to the source corpus's register.
-Items are **written afresh** rather than minimally edited from the source, so topic, length, and register are held comparable while the source's surface wording is not carried over — this prevents residual lexical overlap from standing in for scheme content.
+Items are **written afresh** rather than minimally edited from the source, so topic, length, and register are held comparable while the source's surface wording is not carried over.
+A minimal edit would hold the lexical surface and the scheme fixed at once, leaving a flag unattributable between the two; writing afresh removes shared wording as an explanation.

 A matched negative instantiates the source fallacy's own scheme and answers the critical question that fallacy leaves unanswered.
 A wrong-scheme negative instantiates a different scheme, balanced across the other seven types.
-Both conditions come off the same pipeline and differ only in target scheme.
+Both conditions come off the same pipeline and are built identically except for the scheme.

 Generated items were then filtered by a **cross-model judge (DeepSeek)** — chosen for being of a different architecture and training lineage from the generator, so that it does not